-1C Non_Residential Built Form
+1C Non-Residential Built Form

-1.61.7 Non-Residential Buildings (Town and Village Centres)
+1.7 Non-Residential Buildings (Town and Village Centres)

-Non_residential built form in the Town and Village Centres Character Area will include a variety of uses including retail, commercial, mixed use, community and education buildings.
-Where such development takes place a number ofseveral principles will be observed in order to enhance the urban design outcomes in the centres.
+Non-residential built form in the Town and Village Centres Character Area will include a variety of uses including retail, commercial, mixed use, community and education buildings.
+Where such development takes place several principles will be observed in order to enhance the urban design outcomes in the centres.
 These principles are listed below.